eidoriantan/messenger-translator/CONTRIBUTING.md

    email to [eidoriantan@gmail.com](mailto:eidoriantan@gmail.com) then wait for further instructions;

+   **Note:** Please include your Facebook name and/or ID when sending me an email.

  * When editting JavaScript (`*.js`, `*.mjs`) files, please follow the [standard.js styleguide](https://standardjs.com/rules.html);